tigerclaw-az/ejwaibel.github.io/resume.md

 ### Summary {#summary}

 Highly passionate software developer focused on frontend web development, alongside PHP or Node.
 High iterative approach to problem solving with a think outside the box mentality and ability to learn new technologies quickly.
 Focused on other people and being of true help and service to them.
 Broad skill set with 20 years of software development experience and 10 years of software configuration management expertise.
 A time oriented, results driven project manager consistently capable of finding the long-term sustainable solution instead of a temporary fix.
-All warnings and small bugs are considered errors.
+All warnings and bugs are considered errors.

 ### Technical Skills {#skills}

 * Expert knowledge of HTML5, SCSS, CSS3, JavaScript, jQuery, PHP, NodeJS, RESTful Web Services
+* Expert knowledge of source control tools, such as SVN, Git (Bitbucket, Gitlab, Github), ClearCase
-* Experience with Handlebars, LESS, ES6, Grunt, Gulp, Yeoman, AngularJS, express
+* Advanced experience with Handlebars, LESS, ES6, Grunt, Gulp, Yeoman, AngularJS, express
 * Advanced shell script development using Perl, bash, and ksh
-* Expert knowledge of source control tools, such as SVN, Git (Bitbucket, Gitlab, Github), ClearCase
 * Advanced development experience with Adobe Experience Manager

 ### Experience {#experience}